Cameron McGeehan: Oostende

+Colchester United

+Northampton Town

+On 5 July 2024, McGeehan joined League One club Northampton Town on a two-year deal.

 International career

 Born and raised in England, McGeehan also qualifies to play for Northern Ireland through his grandmother.
 He has represented the nation at under-17, under-19 and under-21 levels.

 On 3 September 2015, McGeehan rejected a call-up from the Northern Ireland under-21s to face Scotland and Iceland as he was reconsidering his international future.
 As a result, he was suspended by the Irish Football Association for the duration of the international break, making him unavailable for selection in Luton's match against Cambridge United on 5 September.
 Then-Luton manager John Still said of McGeehan's suspension: "[he] was chosen for Northern Ireland U21s but has decided that he doesn't want to represent Northern Ireland, even though he has done before.
 He's had a chat with his family, because I think the Irish comes from a grandmother, and as a very confident young man, he feels that England is his country and he doesn't want to not think he can't make that step."

 McGeehan was called up to the Northern Ireland national team for the first time on 16 May 2018.
 However, he withdrew from the squad six days later due to an ankle injury.
+On 23 March 2023, McGeehan won his first international cap, coming on as a substitute for Dan Ballard after 67 minutes, as Northern Ireland won 2-0 away at San Marino in a 2024 European Championship qualifying match.